hardiksiloiya/CS305-Project/README.md

 ### Remove NL
-"Remove NL" folder contains modified prefetcher files for L1D and L2C caches.
+This folder contains modified prefetcher files for L1D and L2C caches.
 It also contains the results obtained for some testbenches.
 Copy-paste ipcpm.l1d_pref and ipcpm.l2c_pref in prefetcher folder in champsim directory and build using the command
 ```
 ./build_champsim.sh bimodal no ipcpm ipcpm no lru 1
 ```